khwang0/2021S2-COMP7940/3 - Starting a chatbot.md

 >[telegram.ext.Handler](http://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.messagehandler.html): It contains subclass of handlers for different kind of updates (e.g. text,audio and so on)
 >
->[telegram.ext.Fliters](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.filters.html): It contain a number of filter to process the massages such as text, images and more.
+>[telegram.ext.Fliters](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.filters.html): It contain a number of filter to process the messages such as text, images and more.

 You can find the detailed document of different API [here](https://python-telegram-bot.readthedocs.io/en/latest/telegram.html).